Golosova76/YoutubeApp/README.md

 - **Search Videos**: Users can search for videos using keywords and view results in a structured layout.
 - **Video Playback**: Watch YouTube videos directly within the app.
 - **Related Content**: Explore related videos based on current selections.
-- **Responsive Design**: The app is optimized for both desktop and mobile devices.
+- **Responsive Design**: The app is optimized for both desktop and tablet devices.

 ## Technology Stack